ylecuyer/survey-gizmo-ruby/README.md

 ### Major Changes in 5.x

 * **BREAKING CHANGE**: `.all` returns an `Enumerator`, not an `Array`.
 This will break your code if you are using the return value of `.all` without iterating over it.
 * FEATURE: `.all` will automatically paginate responses for you with the `:all_pages` option.
-There are also some built in methods like `survey.responses` that will auto paginate.
+There are also some built in methods like `Survey#responses` that will auto paginate.
-* FEATURE: Built in retries - one retry with a 60 second backoff is the default but can be configured.
+* FEATURE: Built in retries.
+1 retry with a 60 second backoff is the default but can be configured.
-* FEATURE: `.parsed_answers` method on `Response` returns an array of `Answers` (new class) that are sane, stable Ruby objects instead of the sort of wild and wooly way SurveyGizmo has chosen to represent survey responses.
+* FEATURE: `Response#parsed_answers` returns an array of `Answers` (new class) that are sane, stable Ruby objects instead of the sort of wild and wooly way SurveyGizmo has chosen to represent survey responses.

 ### Major Changes in 4.x